Registering a death

 When a person dies, the doctor or the hospital will issue a medical certificate of cause of death (Form 11).
 When you receive the certificate from a member of medical staff check the certificate.
 Please ensure the doctor has signed the certificate and also sections D and E have been completed.
 If the Form 11 is not fully completed this may cause delays with the registration.

 Once you have received this certificate you can then register the death.

-As of the 24 April 2017 you must book an appointment to register a death in any of our local registration offices.
+You must book an appointment to register a death in any of our local registration offices.
 Please ensure you are in receipt of the death certificate (Form 11) before arranging an appointment.

 To book an appointment you can either: